-The choice of what type of graph or visualisation to use depends greatly on the nature of the variables you have, such as relational, comparative, time-based, etc. Here we have adopted and modified the categorization system used by ManyEyes.
+The choice of what type of graph or visualisation to use depends greatly on the nature of the variables you have, such as relational, comparative, time-based, etc. Here we have adopted and modified the categorization system used by ManyEyes (archived link, IBM closed this service in 2015).

-Each main option below contains several visualisation possibilities.
-Click on each to see examples and read advice on using and choosing that visualisation option.
+Each main method below contains several visualisation possibilities.
+Click on each to see examples and read advice on using and choosing that visualisation method.

 See relationships among data points